PennyLeScroche/PennyLeScroche.github.io/index.md

 There's a good chance you're here for the [Titterpig Academy Discord](https://bit.ly/titterpig).
 So go ahead and click that link.
 If that's not why you're here, maybe consider joining anyway.
 We're a bunch of cool people who are passionate about ttrpgs and want to help people learn them.

-The April Titterpig of the month is Iron Valley.
+The April TTRPG of the month for Titterpig Bookclub is Iron Valley.
 Available for free [here](https://mkirin.itch.io/iron-valley)

+Feedback survey for Distorted Domains is [here](https://docs.google.com/forms/d/e/1FAIpQLSfjumq6HyZGry6tnUG3JByZEYAQtUuqe_S2jtpLAghejkrEQw/viewform?usp=sf_link)

 I've got a [pronouns.page](https://en.pronouns.page/@pennylescroche) if you want to know all my pronouns and what terms I'm comfortable with.